IanGrav/lab-02/README.md

 /* 1.
 What is argc and *argv[]?
 	*
-	argc and argv are an int and a char* array respectfully, relating to the arguemnts entered with the executable call. argc is the number of arguments supplied, and argv is an array of char*s to each argument.
+	argc and argv are an int and a char* array respectfully, both relating to the arguemnts entered with the executable call. argc is the number of arguments supplied, and argv is an array of char*s which point to the strings holding each input argument.
 */

 /* 2.
 What is a UNIX file descriptor and file descriptor table?
 	*
 	A file descriptor is a positive integer used to identify an open file.
-	A file descriptor table is a table stored in the kernel listing the file descriptors of open files, which processes use to manage those files.
+	A file descriptor table is a table stored in the Linux kernel listing the file descriptors of open files, which processes use to manage those files.
 */

 /* 3.
 What is a struct?
 What's the structure of sockaddr_in?
 	*
-	A struct is a data structure, or in other words a new data type created by the programmer which groups variables of different existing data types in a specific order for the programmer's later use. sockaddr_in is a struct which represents an internet socket adrress.
-It contains a short called sin_family which specifies the adress family, an unisgned short called sin_port which holds the port number, two structs in_addr and sin_addr which represent the IP adress, and a char array sin_zero which is used to ensure that the sockaddr_in structure has the same size as the struct sockaddr, which is a more generic socket address structure (so that they can be used interchangably).
+	A struct is a data structure, or in other words a new data type created by the programmer which groups variables of different existing data types in a specific order/structure for the programmer's later use. sockaddr_in is a struct which represents an internet socket adrress.
+It contains a short called sin_family which specifies the address family, an unisgned short called sin_port which holds the port number, two structs in_addr and sin_addr which represent the IP adress, and a char array sin_zero which is used to ensure that the sockaddr_in structure has the same size as the struct sockaddr, which is a more generic socket address structure (so that they can be used interchangably).